XCSoar/XCSoar/XCSoarV4-README.txt

 Changes from 5.1.9beta2:
 - Alternate text entry methods
-- Can now use flarm database (disabled for now)
+- Can now use flarm database
 - Added copy/paste to infoboxes in configuration dialog
 - Flymaster F1 bug fix (vario units)
 - Porting to cegcc